 - Going to park the car on the deck where they parked to go for treatment.

 Post-traumatic stress in cancer patients has been studied and I want you to know that you are in good company with others who have experienced symptoms like these.
 Utilizing journal writing techniques can assist in healing and recovery from treatment and encourage a gentle grounding in the midst of the overwhelming experience of cancer.

 In one of my cancer survivor journal writing groups, a big question which surfaced for the participants was, “Who am I now?”
 This came out of a technique called Lists of 100 created by Kathleen (Kay) Adams, the Director for the Center for Journal Therapy.
 Their journals led them to reframe that idea to, “I want …” I watched their lives change before my eyes.
 One participant, a young woman surviving breast cancer, completely changed jobs.
 Another’s relationship with his children, including a son serving in Afghanistan, transformed through writing and exchanging poetry.

-2: Describe a room in your house where you feel safe, comfortable and relaxed.
-Include as many details as you want.
+2: Describe a room in your house where you feel safe, comfortable and relaxed: Include as many details as you want.
 What time of day is it?
-What color are the walls?
-What photos are in plain view?
+Is there color on the walls?
+Are there photos in plain view?
 What books are within reach?
 Is music playing?
 What is it?
 (You get the idea).